rigado/rigablue/iOS/README.md

 ### Include the Rigablue Source in your App

-One to work with the Rigablue source is to add its `.xcodeproj` and your own project to a common workspace.
+One way to work with the Rigablue source is to add its `.xcodeproj` and your own project to a common workspace.
 We'll assume you have copied this SDK to a working directory.

 * In Xcode 7, create a new workspace (File > New > Workspace...) and save it
 * With your new workspace open, add the Rigable project to the workspace (File > Add Files to "MyWorkspace"...)